DevOpsBootcamp/website/source/09_networking.rst

 To us, a network is:

-* Electronic devices
-* Sending signals over wire, fiber, or radio
-* Communicating data using a standardized protocol
+Electronic devices sending signals over wire, fiber, or radio, communicating data using a standardized protocol

 What is a protocol?
 -------------------

 "*A set of agreed upon rules for communication*"

-* Defines sequence & format of packets being sent
+* Defines sequence & format of packets being sent, or rules by which data is exchanged.
+* Basically, it's the language computers use to talk to each other.

 The OSI Model
 -------------